Report by Paul Critcher

 An onboard barbecue of fish and chicken teriyaki (you do your own catering onboard or can eat at one of the many coastal hotels and restaurants) accompanied by a few beers and some star spotting was a suitably al fresco way to spend our last few hours in La Digue.
 The following morning we were returning to Mahé and with the wind getting up, I grabbed my opportunity to helm the boat.
 With the engine finally muted, the only sounds are the splash of the sea and the majestic sail buffeted by wind.
 Guided by Jeremy and the more accomplished sailors on board, I helped set the sails and then followed a heading.
 Scoring through the water we circumnavigated La Digue before heading homeward enjoying various sightings of dolphins, turtle and flying fish.
 The truth is that these catamarans largely sail themselves, and you can set waypoints that can guide you all the way to your destination, but the chance to pilot such a vessel rather than relying on crew or equipment is all part of the fun.

-A last potter around Mahé led us to a final Seychellois meal where we pulled out all the stops and tried the recommended fruitbat.
-When the plethora of dishes arrived tapas style, gales of laughter accompanied the request: ‘Could you pass the bat please?’
-Would I come again – I wouldn’t miss it for the world, but next time perhaps I’ll let the bat go sailing by.
-As for the boat itself, the idea that you can simply pull up the anchor and head off whenever you choose is incredibly liberating and there’s nowhere better than the Seychelles to do it.
+A last potter around Mahé led us to a final Seychellois meal where we pulled out all the stops and tried a plethora of dishes which arrived tapas style.
+Would I come again – I wouldn’t miss it for the world, the idea that you can simply pull up the anchor and head off whenever you choose is incredibly liberating and there’s nowhere better than the Seychelles to do it.

 UNESCO World Heritage Sites